freezable/http-proxy-logger/readme.md

 - make request from sender application
 - check data in monitor app view
 - you also could copy info in one click

+## Features:
+- you could define status changes rate if needed.
+For example you want to simulate 429 response in 10% requests